ndelitski/rancher.dns-53/README.md

 # rancher.dns-53

 L7 LB and External DNS in one service.
-Register rancher services in Route53 and balance services by cname's using Haproxy on 80 port.
+Register rancher services in Route53 and route services by cname's using Haproxy on 80 port.

 ## Differences with official `external-dns` package
  - Services are picked if special label is presented `io.rancher.route53: 'true'` and `ports: - your_port`